-Always make sure that the opposing side brings the decision maker to the mediation.
-There is no way to spend time and money reaching an agreement only to have it be rejected by the real decision maker.
+Always make sure that the opposing side brings the decision-maker to the mediation.
+There is no way to spend time and money reaching an agreement only to have it be rejected by the real decision-maker.
 Your choice of mediator is also important.
 The more experience the better.
-You can ask your local courthouse who they recommend for car crash and other personal injury mediations.
+You can ask your local courthouse who they recommend for car crashes and other personal injury medications.
 Some mediators will have strong reputations for getting adverse parties to reach agreements.
 Many mediators can even accomplish this feat in under an hour.
 That is why many opt for mediation, it truly can be an effective way to resolve a dispute.
 Keep in mind that there is not much to lose.
 A little time and a little money are the only things on the line.
-Formal litigation is far more expensive and far more time consuming.
+Formal litigation is far more expensive and far more time-consuming.

 This article is offered only for general information and educational purposes.
 It is not offered as and does not constitute legal advice or legal opinion.
 You should not act or rely on any information contained in this article without first seeking the advice of an attorney.